The-Marcy-Lab-School/swe-1-3-control-flow-math/README.md

 Please fix the function so that it actually operates within the range provided by the arguments.

 ### Question 8: DEBUG - Fix coolnessGauge
 In `debug.js` we have a function called `coolnessGauge`.
-It's using a ternary, but it's returning the exact opposite to what we want.
+It's using a ternary, but it's returning the exact opposite of what we want.
 Can you fix it by reading what the tests expect?

 ### Question 9: DEBUG - Fix funkoPopAddictionLevel
 In `debug.js` we have the function `funkoPopAddictionLevel`.
-It takes an integer `numOfFunkoPops` and logs out a message of support (or concern).
+It takes an integer `numOfFunkoPops` and prints out a message of support (or concern).
 However, no matter what, it just only ever says "No pops?
 Maybe try one." or "Only a few?
 Keep having fun!".

 Please read the tests and make sure all the messages are logged properly.
+To help you understand

 ### Question 10: DEBUG - Fix getWeatherReport
 In `debug.js` we have the function `getWeatherReport` that takes an integer `temperature`.
 It's supposed to compile a `weatherReport` string, log it out, then log 'And that's your report!', and finally return the `weatherReport` string.
 But we're getting an error.
 Can you get the function to work properly without changing its core functionality.

 ### Question 11: DEBUG - fix returnPositiveNegativeZero
 Oh man, in `debug.js` someone tried getting *real* clever and chaining some ternarys together in `returnPositiveNegativeZero`.
 However...the logic is broken and the tests are failing.
 Can you fix this function and only use 1 ternary (if at all) so that the tests pass?